cvicente/simon_says/README.md

 The server can be run either as a Docker container, or directly on the host, once the library is installed.

-The Docker container includes an asterisk instance.
-The easiest way to get up and running is using docker-compose.
+The Docker container includes an Asterisk instance.
+The easiest way to get up and running is cloning the repo and using docker-compose.

-Before you run the container, copy the sample config.ini and edit it with your zones:
+Before you run the container, copy the sample config.ini and edit it with your sensor information:

 ```buildoutcfg
 cp config.ini.sample config.ini